kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

 to [Grafana Organizations](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).
 For every cluster within a KKP project, logs and metrics data sources pointing to the respective MLA Gateways will be added to Grafana within the organization.
-The regular users won’t be able to manage data sources in Grafana, therefore they will be restricted to only see logs & matrics matching their organization.
+The regular users won’t be able to manage data sources in Grafana, therefore they will be restricted to only see logs & metrics matching their organization.
 Also, Grafana can be configured with different permission levels (admin / editor / viewer) for different users according to their permission levels in the KKP project.

 For Managed Service Provider users (superusers), who should be able to access data of all User Clusters, a superuser